univention/univention-corporate-server/doc/debian-admins/software.rst

 ========================

-In addition to the well-known software packages, Univention also distributes software as apps through Univention App Center.
-Apps consist of the software and its integration into |UCS| and the domain or apps provide a standalone connector between UCS and the software.
+In addition to the well-known software packages, Univention also distributes software as apps through *Univention App Center*.
+Apps provide a connector between |UCS| and the software.
+The app can be standalone or accompanied by the software itself.
 For example, to install apps such as UCS components, for example :program:`Active Directory-compatible Domain Controller`, or third-party software such as :program:`Nextcloud` or :program:`ownCloud`, you must use the App Center, either the corresponding UMC module or the :command:`univention-app` command.
 Most apps use Docker images and offer a ready-to-use integration with UCS.

 .. seealso::